 These elements explain the discretion that we must observe both towards the countries concerned and on the forms of on-site collaboration allowing us to free victims and repatriate them safely.

-In 2018, this action provided direct and decisive relief to 177 victims from 19 different countries who were repatriated within an average period of less than two months after the first identification.
+In 2021, this action provided direct and decisive relief to 183 victims from 21 different countries who were repatriated within an average period of less than two months after the first identification.
+Sexual exploitation remains the majority among the victims.